 Gravure printing transfers ink from small wells or cells that are engraved into the surface of a cylinder.
 The cylinder rotates through a fountain of ink.
 The ink is wiped from the surface by a doctor blade.
 The cup-like shape of each cell holds the ink in place as the cylinder turns past the doctor blade.

-The example on the bottom left shows a single quadrangular cell and a series of 2D images of a single pyramidal gravure cell being filled.
-Notice in the 2D images that the coating bead advances due to the action of the blade faster than the contact line can move into the cell.
+The example below shows a single quadrangular cell and a series of 3D images of a single pyramidal gravure cell being filled.
+Notice in the 3D images that the coating bead advances due to the action of the blade faster than the contact line can move into the cell.
 The result is a trapped air bubble, which partially ruptures leaving a partially filled cell.